Embodied Dreamwork:

 Who It's For

-This two-day training is designed specifically for therapists and facilitators who want to deepen and expand their understanding of how to work with dreams through direct contact with body awareness.
+This workshop is designed specifically for therapists and facilitators who want to deepen and expand their understanding of how to work with dreams through direct contact with body awareness.
 No prior experience needed.

 What to Expect

-Grounded in Hakomi principles, parts work, and depth psychology, this workshop offers a somatic approach to dreamwork that emphasizes present-moment experience over symbolic interpretation.
-Participants will learn how to track bodily sensation, emotional tone, and implicit meaning as they arise in the body, and how dream figures and themes can be understood as expressions of parts of the psyche that can be met directly and relationally.
+Participants will learn how to track bodily sensation, emotional tone, and implicit meaning as they arise in the body, and how dream figures and themes can be understood as living expressions of the psyche that can be met directly and relationally.

 This workshop is open only to therapists and facilitators.
 No prior experience in Hakomi or formal dreamwork training is required.

-• Held at a private residence in San Anselmo, CA. Cafes nearby for lunch each day.
+Held at a private residence in San Anselmo, CA. Lunch will be provided.

 Objectives